-Resampling a parameter might require more modeling effort than keeping a parameter fixed, which is as it should be, since ultimately it defines an assumption about how the model will be used.
+Resampling a parameter might require more modeling effort than keeping a parameter fixed, which is as it should be, because ultimately it defines an assumption about how the model will be used.
 For example, in analyzing sample survey data, the sample size n could be drawn from a Poisson distribution (with a model $n \sim \text{Poisson}(\lambda)$ and a replication distribution $n^{\text{rep}} \sim \text{Poisson}(\lambda)$ ) or simply fixed (so that $n^{\text{rep}} \equiv n$ ).
 The choice would depend on the design of the study, and more complicated replication models could be appropriate, for example if analyzing data collected sequentially.

-In more conventional software such as SAS, SPSS, and Stata, standard models of replications can be assigned along with the currently-implemented menus of models for inference.
+In more conventional software such as SAS, SPSS, and Stata, standard models of replications can be assigned along with the currently implemented menus of models for inference.
 Options can be created to allow different replication structures, in the same way that model classes such as generalized linear models have options for assigning different link functions.

 3. The test variables.
 In the spirit of exploratory data analysis, it would be appropriate to look at many data summaries rather than trying to select a single test statistic.
 The computational environment should allow the user to simply identify a data summary as a "test variable" and then plot it, comparing to its reference distribution.
-These would include plots of the observed dataset, as in Figure 1, and completed data, as in Figure 10.
-In addition, it would make sense to have a set of automatically-chosen test variables, going beyond the current defaults such as residual and quantile plots for continuous regression models and their analogies in discrete-data regressions (e.g., Atkinson, 1981, 1985, Landwehr, Pregibon, and Schoemaker, 1984, Gelman et al., 2000).
+These would include plots of the observed dataset, as in Figure 1 (p.
+760), and completed data, as in Figure 10.
+In addition, it would make sense to have a set of automatically chosen test variables, going beyond the current defaults such as residual and quantile plots for continuous regression models and their analogies in discrete-data regressions (e.g., Atkinson 1981, 1985; Landwehr, Pregibon, and Shoemaker 1984; Gelman et al. 2000).

-In complex models (the subject of this paper), test variables can be constructed using structure in the model or data.
-For example, data and residuals can be averaged at the group level and plotted vs. group-level predictors (see Figure 5), and vectors of exchangeable variables at any level of the model can be displayed as histograms (as in Figures 8-9).
-More complicated crosslevel structures, such as occur in latent class models, could also be plotted.
+In complex models (the subject of this article), test variables can be constructed using structure in the model or data.
+For example, data and residuals can be averaged at the group level and plotted versus group-level predictors (see Figure 5, p.
+768), and vectors of exchangeable variables at any level of the model can be displayed as histograms (as in Figures 8-9).
+More complicated cross-level structures, such as occur in latent class models, could also be plotted.
 This is still an open area, but we envision that structure in the model could define default structures in the test variables, generalizing the ideas of Tukey (1972, 1977) on two-way plots.

-The parameterization under which the model is set up would then affect the way the model is tested, which makes sense since we often understand models in terms of their parameters and variables.
+The parameterization under which the model is set up would then affect the way the model is tested, which makes sense because we often understand models in terms of their parameters and variables.
 For example, consider two equivalent ways of expressing a regression in BUGS.
-If we write, y.hat[i] <- a + b\x[i], then the vectors y, y.hat, and x are each vectors that could automatically be included in the model checks, for example as separate histograms and as a plot of y vs. y.hat.
-But if we write the model as, then an automatic model-checking program would display the vector of errors $\mathbf{e}$ as well, which might be useful for exploratory analysis.
+If we write, y.hat[i] <- a + b\x[i], then the vectors y, y.hat, and x are each vectors that could automatically be included in the model checks; for example, as separate histograms and as a plot of y versus y.hat.
+But if we write the model as y[i] = a + b\x[i] + e[i] $e[i] \sim dnorm (0, tau),$ then an automatic model-checking program would display the vector of errors e as well, which might be useful for exploratory analysis.

-$$y[i] \sim dnorm (y.hat[i], tau)$$
+$y[i] \sim dnorm (y.hat[i], tau)$